|Elliott Sound Products||The Design of Heatsinks|

 So much for the descriptions, but why would mica get a section all of its own?
 Simply because the quality control is virtually non-existent (from what I have seen lately).
 The overall shape is fine, but the thickness is generally too great - commonly by a huge margin.
 I have used mica washers that were so thick that I was able to separate them with a (very) sharp knife, and obtained four washers for the price of one (plus some scrap from the splitting operation).
 Because mica has low heat conductivity, it has to be as thin as possible to ensure acceptable thermal resistance.

-Splitting a mica washer is not hard, but requires a steady hand, a good magnifier, and the sharpest knife you can find (or a new razor blade).
+Splitting a mica washer is not hard, but requires a steady hand, a good magnifier, and the sharpest scalpel you can find (or a new razor blade).
 The thickness should ideally be in the order of 0.025 to 0.05 mm (25 - 50µm, or 1 - 2 mil) for normal use, but you will probably find that up to 0.1 mm is acceptable for low power devices.
 It is possible to make it much thinner than this, which decreases thermal resistance but makes the washer fragile and easily damaged.

 The electrical characteristics of mica are such that even the thinnest possible washer will be more than adequate for typical amplifier voltages.
 The dielectric strength allows mica to withstand 1,000 - 1,500 volts per mil (1/1,000 inch), or about 0.025 mm (25 micrometres) of thickness without puncturing or arcing.